Osmium in general

 - What if I wish to order osmium and there is none in stock?

-The price is fixed when placing the purchase order.
 Although it may take some time to crystallize a special piece, you can rest assured that you will receive the specified product, at the price agreed.
 Payment must always be made in advance.

 A key reason why investors buy osmium is, in fact, that osmium may become difficult to obtain and therefore they may be approached by interested buyers in the future.